WesleyyC/Lazy-Python-Script/README.md

-Lazy-Python-Script
+Lazy-Script
 ==================

-These are some python scripts I wrote for personal use.
-Put it for the sake of convenience.
+Some python scripts I wrote when I feel lazy...
+In the end of the day, Computer Scienctist don't do things themselves.

 **- getFileWeb.py:** Use wget download all the file, with a specific type, from the base url that is given.